 Welcome to Cowichan Green Community's listing of community food resources in the Cowichan region.
 Many of these organizations provide free food and other services for those in need.
 We do our best to keep this list up to date.
 However, if you would like your organization or activity listed on this site, or have a suggestion, please contact our team at email@example.com or 250-748-8506.

-The Chemainus Harvest House runs two food banks each week.
-One is held on Thursdays & Fridays in the basement of the United Church on Willow Street in Chemainus from 11:30am to 1:30pm.
-The other food bank is run on Mondays, at the Warmland Center, in Crofton, from 9:30 am to 11am.
-The Chemainus Harvest House is open to people living in the Chemainus, Saltair, and Penelakut Island areas.
+The Chemainus Harvest House runs two food banks each week, one in Chemainus and one in Crofton.
+The Chemainus Food Bank is held in the basement of the United Church on Willow Street in Chemainus on Fridays from from 10:30am to 1:30pm.
+The Crofton Food Bank is run on Mondays, at the Warmland Center, in Crofton, from 9:30 am to 10:30am.
+The Chemainus Food Bank assists residents of Chemainus, Thetis and Penelakut Islands and Saltair to the Lagoon Bridge.
+The Crofton Food Bank assists residents of Crofton, Westholm and along Chemainus Road as far as the Bald Eagle Campground.
 Applications for service take place at the food bank during food bank hours.
 Crofton or Westholm residents can apply on Mondays at the Warmland Center on Joan Avenue in Crofton.
 To register, please supply care cards for each family member, status number (if applicable), and proof of residency.

 Phone: 250-346-3455 Email: email@example.com

 Website: Chemainus Harvest House Food Bank